 Jikella: My inspiration is largely drawn from what I have witnessed throughout my life.
 I can either write based on my own personal experiences or find inspiration by placing myself into a conceptualised situation and then channeling similar emotions or circumstances in my own existence.
 I try to find inspiration everywhere.
 I like to watch and analyse human behavioural patterns, including my own, because they are the main source of inspiration for my writings.

 What is one key towards honing your songwriting skills?

 Bliss: Learning new things and skills.

-Jikella: You can’t fail if you don’t give up.
+Jikella: You cannot fail if you do not give up.